-Faculty or Board of Studies. to re-enrol, the Faculty may require the comple-ENROLMENT

-9. The Senate authorises the several Faculties or Boards of Studies to require a student who, because of failure or discontinuation has been excluded from a Faculty or course, either in the University of Sydney or in another tertiary institution, but who has subsequently been admitted or re-admitted to the University of Sydney to show good cause why he should be allowed to repeat either (a) the first year of attendance in which after such admission or re-admission he fails or discontinues, or (b) any course in which in the first year after admission or re-admission he fails or discontinues.
+- 8. The Senate authorises any Faculty or Board of Studies to require a student to show good cuase why he should be allowed to repeat in that Faculty or Board of Studies (a) a Year of candidature in which he has failed more than once or (b) any course in which he has failed more than once whether that course was failed when he was enrolled for a degree supervised by the Faculty or Board of Studies or by another Faculty or Board of Studies. - 9.
+The Senate authorises the several Faculties or Boards of Studies to require a student who, because of failure or discontinuation has been excluded from a Faculty or course, either in the University of Sydney or in another tertiary institution, but who has subsequently been admitted or re-admitted to the University of Sydney to show good cause why he should be allowed to repeat either (a) the first year of attendance in which after such admission or re-admission he fails or discontinues, or (b) any course in which in the first year after admission or re-admission he fails or discontinues.